Last updated April 1, 2024.

 If your place of employment doesn’t allow napping, you may have to get creative.

-Besides the obvious solution of napping at your desk on your lunch break, power nappers have been known to grab a few winks in their car, the office lunchroom, conference room, or bathroom, in the library, on a park bench, at a coffee shop, or at their gym.
+Besides the obvious solution of napping at your desk on your lunch break, power nappers have been known to grab a few winks in their car, the office lunchroom, conference room, or bathroom, in the library, on a park bench, or at a coffee shop or gym.

-If you work in a large city, you may be able to find a nearby spa or salon that rents out nap space by 20-minute blocks of time.
+If you work in a large city, you may be able to find a nearby spa or salon that rents out nap space in 20-minute blocks.

 Recommended: Upgrading brain health is key to making your brain work better.